natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Here we outline the specific data used by the model.
 See the appendix for detailed information on data sources and pre-processing.
 For all raster inputs, the projection used should be defined, and the projection's linear units should be in meters.

 1. **Root restricting layer depth (required).** A GIS raster dataset with an average root restricting layer depth value for each cell.
+Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
 The root restricting layer depth values should be in millimeters.

  *Name*: File can be named anything, but no spaces in the name and less than 13 characters